Financial-Times/origami/README.md

 #### Theme modifiers

-There are named themes in oButtons. oButtons also allows developers to create custom themes using o-colors names.
+There are named themes in `o-buttons`. `o-buttons` also allows developers to create custom themes using o-colors names.

 ```html
 <button class="o-buttons o-buttons--primary">Primary button</button>